zkrising/Tachi/docs/docs/user/stats/tachi.md

 	Namely, reducing the impact of high WRs on average BPI.

 	As a consequence, Poyashi BPI is significantly easier than Nori BPI in every circumstance.
-	Whether this is an issue or not is up to you, and I think most players enjoy seeing the larger number.
+	Whether this is an issue or not is up to you, but I think most players enjoy seeing the larger number.

 BPI looks at the kaiden average and world record for a chart, and constructs an exponential